EarthPol/earthpol.com/docs/Support/ServerRules.md

 - Minimaps that show entities.
 - ESP, tracers, chams/wallhacks, etc.
 - Autofishing or any automated process.
+- EasyPlace is allowed.
+Anticheat might give you issues however.

 2.4 - **Server Disruption**: Intentional harm to server operations (DDoS, spamming) will result in a permanent ban and legal action.